 Cauliflower is a mild-flavored vegetable in the same family as broccoli, cabbage, kale, collard greens and Brussels sprouts.
 According to Wikipedia, its name comes from the Italian word cavolfiore, which means “cabbage flower.”

 This roasted cauliflower recipe can be kept simple with just olive oil, salt and pepper (how I prepare it most often) or dressed up with different spices and seasonings.
 With plenty of flavor ideas below, this healthy side dish will never be boring.
-Cauliflower is also delicious in the Air Fryer when you follow my Air Fryer Cauliflower recipe.
+Cauliflower is also delicious in the Air Fryer when you follow my Air Fryer Cauliflower recipe or try my similar Air Fryer Broccoli recipe or Air Fryer Brussels Sprouts.

 How to Cut Cauliflower